TomWai821/StockDataPredictionProject/README.md

    ****Description:**** <br>
    For others:
-   - It underreacts to significant fluctuations, missing key surges in trading volume (While the RNN captures the broad structure of turnover trends)
-   - This gap highlights a limitation of using recursive RNN predictions on high-volatility financial features — the model doesn't integrate sudden market catalysts like earnings surprises or macroeconomic shifts
+   - Captures broad turnover and %Deliverable trends, staying close to average movement
+   - Underreacts to sharp fluctuations, missing spikes or sudden drops

    For %Deliverable Data:
-   - The prediction curve stays relatively close to the average trend of the actual data, showing that the model captures broad directional movement
-   - However, significant variance exists during abrupt fluctuations — the model fails to replicate sharp spikes or sudden drops
+   - Limited in handling high-volatility features, as it doesn’t integrate sudden market catalysts
 </details>

 ### 3. Prediction Results For CNN